spamwax/EavesDrop/readme.md

 ## Usage
 All events related to player will be shown in 3 columns.
 After each combat, a summary of incoming and outgoing heals and damage will be displayed.

 - Shift+scroll up/down will show the top/bottom of events.
 - Ctrl+scroll up/down will take you to the next/previous combat.
-- Shift+Click will copy the highlited event to the chat edit box
+- Shift+Click will copy the highlighted event to the chat edit box
 - Click the "*sun clock*" icon, to open history of highest values of all events, divided into healing and damage.

 To customize the events (buff, debuffs, colors, values, ...), open the options window by right-click on the `EavesDrop` tab or entering slash command: `/ed`.

-You can adjust the minium damage/healing values in the options windows under **Misc** tab.
+You can adjust the minimum damage/healing values in the options windows under **Misc** tab.

 You can also completely exclude spells under the same tab.
 Enter the unwanted spell names or IDs in the **Blacklist** box, one spell per line.
 Any of the following lines will exclude *Judgment*: